How To Replace Wood Staircase Spindles With Iron Balusters

 The cost of your staircase makeover will depend on how many balusters you need to replace, the cost of the balusters you choose, whether you plan to replace the stair railing or update the stair railing without replacing it (like we did.)

-In Leah's the cost to replace the stair railing with a new stair railing was way out of the budget.
+In Leah's makeover, the cost to replace the stair railing with a new stair railing was prohibitive.
 The best option here was to go with a white banister with iron spindles.
+She spent about $870 on supplies not including touch up paint and caulk.